a10nw01f/Gen/README.md

 # How to use the example
 1. Clone/download the repository
-2. Compile the DllInjector and Hook projects
+2. Build the DllInjector and Hook projects
-3. Run injecct_dll.bat
+3. Run inject_dll.bat
-4. Compile or recompile the Example project
+4. Build the Example project

 For more information check this post: